PXD-mc/Telstra/README.md

 <h1> Telstra </h1>
-<h2> READ THE LICENSE BEFORE USING THE CODE FOR ANY PURPOSE.
-THIS IS UNDER THE GPL-3.0 LICENSE. </h2>
+<h3> READ THE LICENSE BEFORE USING THE CODE FOR ANY PURPOSE.
+THIS REPOSITORY IS UNDER THE GPL-3.0 LICENSE. </h3>

-<h4> This repository includes the code from the "Telstra" Ranked Bedwars bot which was created by me in collaboration with xCy8er (Cyber).
-You are allowed to use the code as long as you follow the license. </h4>
+<h4> This repository includes the code from the 'Telstra' Ranked Bedwars bot which was created by me in collaboration with xCy8er (Cyber) for the 'Telstra' discord server (discord.gg/DS7DbvHfDK).
+You are allowed to use the code as long as you do not violate the license. </h4>

 <h2> OBSOLETE PACKAGE VERSIONS USED </h2>
 <h3> some of the packages used are now obsolete as of 19/01/2023. </h3>